 When a ship hits a storm on the high seas, the crew will make use of all the instruments to hand to help them navigate safe passage towards their ultimate destination.

-They might be worried about getting though the dark skies, rain and swell, but they know that if they trust their navigation instruments, they’ll get through to the other side.
+They might be worried about getting through the dark skies, rain and swell, but they know that if they trust their navigation instruments, they’ll get through to the other side.
 No matter how scary the storm feels.

 We regularly encounter similar storms in life: interpersonal disagreements, work-related pressure and setbacks, major life decisions and changes.
 If we use our own personal compass, we can navigate these storms successfully.
 It will still be hard work, but we’ll know we’re headed in the right direction.